apcode/Workspace/README.md

     bazel test example:gtest

 ## Adding your own repos

+I find using Bazel to build C++ projects the simplest way to build and manage dependencies as well as use external projects and libraries in your own projects.
+It just takes a few lines to pull in an external repo and use it.

 You can add a github or local repository to your workspace, in addition to the ones already provided.
 Bazel will fetch and build